designedspace/MSFF_Docs/PrismMaps_Procedure.md

 2. Add the shapefile that contains the data of interest (in this example, 2004 HMDA data aggregated to Census Tracts in Michigan), as well as any additional features of interest (e.g., bodies of water, political boundaries).
 3. Check the scene's coordinate system; if the scene is not projected appropriately, select an appropriate projection.
 In this example, I used NAD_1927_Michigan_GeoRef_Feet_US.

 #### 1.2 Symbolize and Extrude Enumeration Units

 ![symbology](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_2_symbology.PNG "Symbology")
 1. Open the properties window for the layer of interest and navigate to the Symbology tab.
 Symbolize the variable of interest using a graduated color scheme with a black-to-white gradient.
 Select the maximum number of classes (32) and use the quantile classification method.
 Make sure to flip the symbols so that higher values receive brighter colors and to remove all symbol borders.
-    * *N.B., if you are producing a series of maps that are meant to be comparable, all maps should use the same classification scheme and this classification scheme should be based on the year with the largest range of values.
+    * *N.B., if you are producing a series of maps that are meant to be comparable, all maps should use the same classification scheme and this classification scheme should be based on the year with the largest range of values.*

 ![extrusion](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_2_extrusion.PNG "Extrusion")
 2. Navigate to the Extrusion tab and check "Extrude Features in Layer."
 Select the same variable as above.
 Note that, depending on the variable's range, it may be necessary to scale the value (as shown).

 #### 1.3 Export as VRML (.wrl)
 ![export](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_3_export.PNG "Export at VRML")
 1. Export the scene as a VRML (.wrl) file (File > Export > 3D).
-As mentioned above, a persistent bug in versions of ArcScene later than 10.1 might prevent a 3D export.
+As mentioned above, a persistent bug in versions of ArcScene later than 10.1 might cause the program to crash, preventing a 3D export.
 If this is the case, it will be necessary to downgrade ArcScene.

 ## 2. Render in Rhinoceros